makhmudislamov/Lyft_Apprenticeship_Sample/README.md

 # Technical Sample for Lyft Software Engineering Apprenticeship

 ## The files in this repository are sample from front end and back end of <a href='https://www.dinora.net'>Dinora.net</a>.
 Full repository is private.
-I was a solo (fullstack) developer in this project.
+I was a solo (fullstack) developer in this MERN stack project.

 ## Dinora is a peer to peer money exchange platform that minimizes transaction fees.